 CANDACE SAHM, MA Ed

 Candace Sahm has a special interest in helping clients with ADHD successfully navigate the transition into and through college.
 She is a tireless advocate for raising awareness about ADHD.
 She leads workshops for conferences and community groups.
 Ms. Sahm is a coach, educator, and she has first-hand experience with ADHD.
 She holds a Master’s Degree in Special Vocational Education from GWU and received her Bachelor’s Degree in Special Education and Elementary Education from the University of Maryland.
 Ms. Sahm has over 200 CEU credits in the areas of ADHD/LD/GT, Coaching, Executive Functioning, and Remedial Reading.
 She was also a coach and Study Strategies Teacher for the Lab School of DC, the Norwood School, and the Bullis School, to name a few.
-She is a

 BOARD OF DIRECTORS

 Marlene Povich, is the owner and creative Director of Povich Design.
 She is a graphic designer and marketing professional for over 30 years.
 Marlene believes that design and social media presence is an integral part of the success of any marketing campaign.
 She has design and marketing for a wide range of associations, foundations, healthcare organizations and small business in the Washington Metropolitan area.
 She earned her BA in Advertising and Design from the University of Maryland, has won an ADDY, and received awards from and holds memberships in AIGA, Art Directors Club, Production Club of America, and Association Trends.
 She has also served on numerous boards over the years and is involved in many charities.
 In her free time, she enjoys travel, many outdoor sports, and spending time with friends and family.
+Over the past 2 years since joining the Board, Marlene has loved witnessing the growth of both the Foundation & the youth's successes.

 Emily Ackerman, a graduate of the University of Delaware and native of Elkton, Maryland, moved to Montgomery County in 1963, beginning her career at Northwood High School teaching English and history.
 While raising three girls, Emily worked as an Executive Secretary for Robert Greenstein at the Center for Budget and Policy Priorities and for the U.S. Congress as clerk of two subcommittees of the House Interior Committee.
 She returned to teaching as a home and hospital teacher where she is currently employed and where she represents home teachers in their union, MCEA.
 In addition to this position, she is an instructor at Montgomery College, teaching reading and writing to students seeking to enter college and U.S. history to special needs students in the Graduate Transition Program.
 In her spare time, Emily participates in political activities as a precinct chair and enjoys reading, swimming, and staying in touch with her five grandchildren.